andrewnomai/School_District_Analysis/README.md

 ## Replacing 9th Graders Scores

+##### Thomas High Performance Relative to Other Schools

-Replacing 9th Graders Scores clearly affects Thomas High School's performance relative to other schools because there has been a significant shift within the ranks of the top performing schools, with Thomas High School previously as one of the top performing schools however, after the data cleanup, this positioned Thomas High School much lower down the rankings of the data set. *Image 1* shows the data before the clean up of the top 5 schools, while *Image 2* shows the data afterwards. *Image 3* shows the bottom 5 schools before the clean up and *Image 4* shows the data afterwards.
+Replacing 9th Graders Scores clearly affects Thomas High School's performance relative to other schools because there has been a significant shift within the ranks of the top performing schools, with Thomas High School previously as one of the top performing schools however, after the data cleanup, this positioned Thomas High School much lower down the rankings of the data set. *Image 1* shows the data before the clean up of the top 5 schools, while *Image 2* shows the data afterwards.

 **PyCitySchoolsData ORIGINAL** *Image 1*